Sketching at the museum: National Gallery

 An introduction to sketching in different areas of The National Gallery.
 Drawing will be explored in its broadest sense by gathering information through image making, research and interpretation.
 Enjoy the challenge of expressing yourself in fresh ways through a personal response to the collections and in discussion with the group.

-Explore a range of approaches with a variety of drawing media, using experimental mark-making, shape, form, light and shadow and colour to interpret the paintings on display.
+Explore a range of approaches with a variety of drawing media, using experimental mark-making, light and shadow and colour to interpret the paintings on display.

-entrance to the National Portrait Gallery).
-You will then be given a plan by the tutor, to confirm the location of the
+You will then be given a plan for the day by the tutor.

 The tutor will have your phone numbers in case they need to get in touch in an emergency.